jumpnow/jumpnowtek-site/_posts/2017-01-30-Analyzing-raspberry-pi-spi-performance.md

 From those results I'm pretty confident of my calculations.

 The big, obvious optimization is to reduce that `cs_change` delay in the kernel spi driver so we can take advantage of batched transactions.

+Here is the original commit that added that 10 us delay

+    commit 0b73aa63c193006c3d503d4903dd4792a26e1d50
+    Author: Mark Brown <broonie@linaro.org>
+    Date:   Sat Mar 29 23:48:07 2014 +0000

+        spi: Fix handling of cs_change in core implementation

+        The core implementation of cs_change didn't follow the documentation which says that cs_change in the middle of the transfer means to briefly deassert chip select, instead it followed buggy drivers which change the polarity of chip select.
+Use a delay of 10us between deassert and reassert simply from pulling numbers out of a hat.

+        Reported-by: Gerhard Sittig <gsi@denx.de>
+        Signed-off-by: Mark Brown <broonie@linaro.org>

+    diff --git a/drivers/spi/spi.c b/drivers/spi/spi.c
+    --- a/drivers/spi/spi.c
+    +++ b/drivers/spi/spi.c
+    @@ -629,3 +628,4 @@
+                            } else {
+    -                               cur_cs = !cur_cs;
+    -                               spi_set_cs(msg->spi, cur_cs);
+    +                               spi_set_cs(msg->spi, false);
+    +                               udelay(10);
+    +                               spi_set_cs(msg->spi, true);

+Definitely not a careful engineering decision on the choice of 10 us.

-As the patch above showed, I removed the delay entirely.
+So I tried removed the delay entirely.

 Because nothing happens immediately, the cs line still toggles for about 0.25 us which is more then the required 1 clock cycle the device requires, but that's much less then the 10 us from before.

+This works fine running the MCP3008 at 3.6 MHz.
+I haven't tested, but running at 1 MHz a small delay might still be necessary.
+It just needs to be long enough for the MCP3008 to recognize it and it's easy to tell when it doesn't.

 Here are the same observations and calculations using the patched spi driver on the [Buildroot system][buildroot-rpi].